 Netflix blocks IP addresses of many popular VPN services which causes an annoying error that will deny you access to your favorite shows.

-So what do you do if you’re unable to access Netflix with your VPN?
+So what do you do if you find VPN not connecting to Netflix?

 The first thing to note is that not all VPNs are effective for gaining access to Netflix.
 In fact, Netflix has one of the most powerful anti-VPN filters in place and VPN providers have to work extremely hard to keep up pace with it.